January 14, 2005

 We Have Lift-off: The Launching Framework in Eclipse

-Sandwiches and drinks were sponsored by TEKsystems and The Scheuble Group.
+Sandwiches and drinks were sponsored by

 We raffled off the O'Reilly "Eclipse Cookbook"